miki-hermann/agu-lix/README.md

 Every identifier starting with a  character from the set {u,v,w,x,y,z}
 or {U,V,W,X,Y,Z} is  a variable.
 Note that you cannot  use neither the underscore '_', nor the digits in the identifiers.
-Identifiers <ident>
-are exclusively composed of asmall and capital letter from 'a' to 'z', resp. from 'A' to 'Z'.
+Identifiers `<ident>` are exclusively composed of asmall and capital letter from "a" to "z", resp. from "A" to "Z".

 The  binary  operators  for   comparison  (`<compop>`),  for  addition (`<addop>`),  and  for  multiplications (`<multop>`)  have  the  infix notation with the usual precedence.

-Equality in  clauses is denoted  by '=', not by  '==' which is  just a comparison  operator.
-Conditional  clauses   use  '=>'  to  separate conditions on the left from  equational clause on the right.
-Equations in the condition are regrouped by the operator '&' or '/\'.
+Equality in  clauses is denoted  by "=", not by  "==" which is  just a comparison  operator.
+Conditional  clauses   use  "=>"  to  separate conditions on the left from  equational clause on the right.
+Equations in the condition are regrouped by the operator "&" or "/\".

 Precedence  must   be  declared  for  all   constructors  and  defined symbols.
 The precedence is one non-increasing chain of symbols ordered